 You can find information about local consumer bankruptcy attorneys registered with the National Association of Consumer Bankruptcy Attorneys using the NACBA Member Database.

 Legal Aid also runs Self-Help Tenant Rights clinics.
 Self-help clinics are held about once a month in locations throughout the state, and participants should register online in advance.
 If you are unable to attend in person, you can review relevant information online or watch a recording of the clinic on YouTube.

-If you are at risk of foreclosure, consult this list of housing counseling organizations approved by the U.S. Department of Housing and Urban Development.
-Legal Aid of North Carolina also offers help with issues related to mortgage or foreclosure, auto, debt collection, and unfair/deceptive trade practices.
+If you are at risk of foreclosure, consult this list of housing-counseling organizations approved by the U.S. Department of Housing and Urban Development.
+Legal Aid of North Carolina also offers help with issues related to mortgage and foreclosure.
 To request help, call the Legal Aid helpline (1-866-219-5262) or apply for help online.

 If you are a farmer or landowner at risk of losing your land, contact the Land Loss Prevention Project (1-800-672-5839).

 Legal Aid of North Carolina offers help with a variety of employment-related issues, including unemployment compensation and wage theft.
-Call the Legal Aid helpline (1-866-219-5262) or apply for help online.
+To request help, call the Legal Aid helpline (1-866-219-5262) or apply for help online.